-Sub-c lause Commentary - e extent to which the nature, scale, timing, intensity, and cation of the activity may have adverse effects on- the existing and potential values of the natural wetland, its catchment, and the coastal environment; and the extent of the natural wetland; and Dr Keesing's assessment evaluates the extent to which the activity (the discharge of wastewater) may have adverse effects on the natural wetland.
-It is his assessment that there will be no adverse effects because of where the discharge is located relative to the wetland and because of how much and how often the discharge comes into contact with the wetland. (iii) (iv) the seasonal and annual hydrological regime of the natural wetland; and the passage of fish in the natural wetland or another water body: The effect of the discharge on the wider coastal environment, including its value to Ngāti Toa Rangatira 4 , is addressed in the application lodged in April 2020 and in the evidence of various experts at the hearing in June 2022.
+Sub-c lause Commentary e extent to which the nature, scale, timing, intensity, and cation of the activity may have adverse effects on- the existing and potential values of the natural wetland, its catchment, and the coastal environment; and the extent of the natural wetland; and (the discharge of wastewater) may have adverse effects on the natural wetland.
+It is his assessment that there will be no adverse effects because of where the discharge is located relative to the wetland and because of how much and how often the discharge comes into contact with the wetland. (iii) the seasonal and annual hydrological regime of the natural wetland; and the passage of fish in the natural wetland or another water body: The effect of the discharge on the wider coastal environment, including its value to Ngāti Toa Rangatira 4 , is addressed in the application lodged in April 2020 and in the evidence of various experts at the hearing in June 2022.
 I provided a summary of the adverse effects of the discharge in paragraphs 10.2 and 10.3 of my evidence in chief.